 You won’t find these chocolates on any grocery store shelves, but after sampling the vegan dark chocolate bark, we had to give this confections boutique a mention.
-The dairy-free selection includes an assortment of chocolate-covered candied fruit boxes as well as small batch bars.
+The dairy-free selection includes an assortment of chocolate-covered candied fruit boxes as well as small-batch bars.
 The Dark Chocolate Espresso and Dark Chocolate Habanero & Jalapeño bars are two flavors that keep us coming back for more.
-Visit the shop online or one of its Los Angeles locations.
+Visit the shop online or its Beverly Hills, CA location.

 When top pastry chefs claim a brand as their chocolate of choice, you know it’s worth the splurge.
 You’ll often find Valrhona products in the baking aisle, but the company makes “tasting bars” as well.
 Most of its dark chocolate bars are a safe bet—from the pleasantly sweet Manjari Orange to the super dark Abinao 85%.
 The bars with 64 percent cacao content and up do not contain any animal products.

 This company’s signature lemur mascot makes these bars stand out amongst the rest.
 All bars are made with single-origin Madagascar or Uganda cocoa, and they’re all surprisingly vegan (even the Salted Caramel).
 Between the nine flavors, it’s hard to choose, but the Toasted Coconut and Sea Salt and Nibs always seem to find a way into our shopping basket.